thangamsankar/SalesData/README.md

 The purpose of this project is to process sales file for Staten Island.
 It does the following:

-1. Clean up of sales file to keep only actual sales
+1. Clean up of sales file to keep only actual sales.
+In this process, remove impossible sale data, such as those with sale price <= $5.
+Those would mostly be outliers.
 2. Scatter plot of 1, 2 and 3 family homes priced less than 100000
 3. 5 number summary of 1, 2 and 3 family homes priced less than 100000
-4. Remove outliers (sales price less than or equal to 5)
-5. Scatter plot of the sales data after outliers are removed.
+4. Scatter plot of the sales data after outliers are removed.

 The project is organized into the following directories:
 - Data directory    : contains files to load in and clean up data